jonoave/tidyData/README.md

 The execution of the run_analysis.R script will run all the following steps automatically.
 The information below provides the details on what the script is doing at each step.

-## Step1: Merging the training and test data
+## Step 1: Merging the training and test data
 *Set working directory /UCI HAR Dataset/ *Accelerometer data from training data (./train/X_train.txt) and test data(./test/X_train.txt) were read as data frames